A team huddle is a great alternative to a mundane meeting!

 To answer these questions, I would recommend using a video software.
 Skype and GoToMeeting are my personal favorites, and they are what we use here over at Appfluence.
 Communication through group conversations on a phone can be very difficult as there are not really any warnings from people who are trying to talk, or gestures.

-In regards to time zones, that is something that needs to be agreed upon with your entire team.
+In regard to time zones, that is something that needs to be agreed upon with your entire team.
 It might not be possible to conduct the huddle in the AM, and that is okay.
 Just like we talked about doing huddles with specific departments with face-to-face teams, it might be a good idea to coordinate huddles with specific time zones.
 What is important is that you are consistently speaking at some part of the day as a group to make sure everything is getting done as planned.

 Once you incorporate the team huddle into your daily regimen, you will see progress.
 Sometimes all you have to do is flashback to those days in Elementary School and replicate them in the work place, but to a much larger scale of course.